Sunewst/a-lucky-ducky-framework/README.md

 >>>
 # Current Focus
 My main focus is to finish up the remaining basic features and fix any edge cases or bugs that show up.
-Afterwards, I will add the Garden Microcontroller specific features, Like the ESP32 NOW visulaizer support, and add specific support for any Arduino libraries that could be used for garden/plant monitoring and automation.
+Afterwards, I will add the Garden Microcontroller specific features, Like the ESP32 NOW visualizer support, and add specific support for any Arduino libraries that could be used for garden/plant monitoring and automation.